conan-io/docs/examples/tools/makefile/makedeps/build_project_makefile.rst

         return EXIT_SUCCESS;
     }

-The *Makefile* specifies that ``logger`` is the expected executable and that it should be linked to the ``spdlog`` library.
+The *Makefile* specifies that ``logger`` is the expected executable and that it should be linked to ``CONAN_LIBS``.
 To simplify the usage, we use global variables to store the paths, flags and libraries.
+However, all dependencies are listed in the ``conandeps.mk`` as individual variables, so you can use them as you need.

 .. code-block:: make
     :caption: **Makefile**